guilhemmarchand/trackme/docs/userguide.rst

 .. admonition:: Data sampling and event format recognition

-   The Data sampling and event format recognition feature is a powerful automated workflow that provides the capabilities to monitor the raw events formats to automatically detect anomalies and misbehaviour at scale.
+   The Data sampling and event format recognition feature is a powerful automated workflow that provides the capabilities to monitor the raw events formats to automatically detect anomalies and misbehaviour at scale:

+   - TrackMe automatically picks a small events sample from every data source on a scheduled basis, and runs regular expression based rules to find "good" and "bad" things
+   - builtin rules are provided to identify commonly used formats of data, such as syslog, json, xml, and so forth
+   - custom rules can be created to extend the feature up to your needs
+   - rules can be created as rules that need to be matched (looking for a format or specific patterns), or as rules that must not be matched (for example looking for PII data)
+   - rules that must not match (exclusive rules) are always proceeded before rules that must match (inclusive), this guarantes that if any a same data source would match multiple rules, any first rule matching "bad" things will proceed before a rule matching "good" things (as the engine will stop at the first match for a given event)
+   - checkout custom rule example creation in the present documentation

-**You access to the data sample feature on a per data source basis via the data sample tab:**
+**You access to the data sample feature on a per data source basis via the data sample tab when looking at a specific data source:**

 .. image:: img/img_data_sampling_main_red.png
    :alt: img_data_sampling_main_red.png